engintron/engintron/README.md

 ==
+### License
+Engintron is licensed under the GNU/GPL license.
+For more info, have a look here: http://www.gnu.org/copyleft/gpl.html

+==
 ### More info
 A proper website will be up soon, featuring short tutorials and videos, a forum and a commercial support channel.